martijnboland/LeanAspNetCore-React/README.md

 cd LeanAspNetCore-React
 dotnet run
 ```
+Browse to https://localhost:5001 to see the working app.

 At the first run, it takes a little while before all dependencies are resolved.
 Just have a little patience.
 After the first run, things are much faster.